Our Brexit Guarantee

-With our ‘Brexit Guarantee’*, you can rest assured that you can book your holiday now and no matter what happens on the 31st October 2019, the result of Brexit won’t increase your holiday price, even if we incur additional costs
+With our ‘Brexit Guarantee’*, you can rest assured that you can book your holiday now and no matter what happens in relation to Brexit, the result of Brexit won’t increase your holiday price, even if we incur additional costs.

 *Brexit Price Guarantee Terms: Once your booking has been confirmed by us, we won’t apply any surcharges caused by Brexit to your holiday, even if our costs increase due to Brexit.
 Normal charges apply if you amend or cancel your booking.
 Guarantee only applies to the basic holiday cost and does not include optional upgrades or ‘personalise’ items.
 Guarantee can be withdrawn/altered at any time without notice (this will not affect bookings already confirmed).
 Flight supplements may still apply if they cannot be secured at the time of booking for any reason.

 As Brexit continues to be negotiated, we understand that this uncertainty may lead to concern amongst those planning a holiday.
-Though we will not know final answers until a deal is agreed, or a no-deal exit is confirmed, both the government and ABTA maintain that travel beyond 31st October 2019 should not be affected.
+Though we will not know final answers until a deal is agreed, or a no-deal exit is confirmed, both the government and ABTA maintain that travel should not be affected.

 We have put together some Brexit FAQs below, but if you have any further concerns please do not hesitate to contact us.About Our Brexit Guarantee

-There is still a possibility that the UK could leave the EU at the end of October without a deal.
+There is still a possibility that the UK could leave the EU without a deal.
 However there have been reassurances around flights and visas, and so it is business as usual for us.
 The European Commission has stated that no aircraft will be grounded, even if no deal is reached between the EU and the UK.

 Should circumstances beyond our control mean you cannot travel as a result of Brexit, you will receive a refund of all monies paid to us should no suitable alternative be available.
 Any package holiday booked with a UK operator will offer you this protection under the Package Travel Regulations.
 No compensation would be payable in this situation, but you can be sure you will get your money back.